trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 </br>
 👊BIG THANKS👊 to <a href="https://github.com/T145"><b>T145</b></a>

-`IMPORTANT:` Some blocklist can block some important contents or websites.
+`IMPORTANT:` Some blocklists can block important web content.
 To unblock go "Query Log" section and will see _unblock_ option when cursor is hovered over a query, putting unblocked websites it in "Custom filtering rules" example: `@@||bitly.com^$important`.
 Look for client IP & time.

 ## Add/Remove multiple URLs